GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ### Step 7: Change Branch

-Switch the branch name to a more modern convention called `main`
+Switch the branch name to a more modern convention called `main`.

 ![Main branch](images/getting_started_with_flask/main_branch.png)